How To Find A Package Version In Linux

 The above command displays the installed package version, build date, license, description etc. As you see in the output, httpd package version is 2.4.6.

 That’s all for now.
 Hope this helps.
-If you find this guide useful, please share it on your social networks and support OSTechNix.
+If you find this guide useful, please share it on your social, professional networks and support OSTechNix.